 It’s interesting because every time you’ll see them start arguing at tweet number two, where it says men cause 100% of unwanted pregnancies, and they can’t get past it.
 They have no idea what the thread even says.
 They just can’t get past that, they insist no, it has to be on both of them.

 AA: That is awesome.
 That’s so great.
-One thing that that really spoke to me about it was… I was doing a project, like a research project on abortion rights for a women’s health and human rights class in grad school, and as I was looking at abortion.
-It resonated with me so much because, as you say, in the piece, abortion is something that we have to do in order to deal with the real problem.
-So the root is the unwanted pregnancy and I was trying to figure out some low-hanging fruit that both sides of the political debate could get behind that and say, Yes, we’re we can address this route together.
+One thing that really spoke to me about it was… I was doing a research project on abortion rights for a women’s health and human rights class in grad school.
+It resonated with me so much because, as you say in the piece, abortion is something that we have to do in order to deal with the real problem.
+So the root is the unwanted pregnancy and I was trying to figure out some low-hanging fruit that both sides of the political debate could get behind that and say, Yes, we can address this route together.
 People who feel very strongly that abortion is morally wrong and they have a really, really hard time legalizing abortion— they want to prevent unwanted pregnancies.
 And then no woman ever wants an abortion because no woman ever wants to be in that heartbreaking position where she realizes that she’s conceived and…nobody wants it by definition.

 …men are raised with the idea that sex is for men and the pleasure of sex is for men, and for women it’s secondary if they experienced it at all.

-But I do want to be clear because the thread doesn’t make clear; I want to be clear that I’m pro-choice.
-I’m not out there trying to seek a reduction in abortions, except for that I hated being pregnant so much, and that I would want to see a reduction of abortions if I could prevent people from experiencing that that don’t want to be experiencing it: physically being pregnant, having to go to the doctor, all of that.
+But I do want to be clear because the thread doesn’t make clear: I’m pro-choice.
+I’m not out there trying to seek a reduction in abortions, except for that I hated being pregnant so much, and that I would want to see a reduction of abortions if I could prevent people from experiencing that.
+Physically being pregnant, having to go to the doctor, all of that.
 I hate all parts of that and would want to eliminate that for women.
-So as far as like wanting to see abortions be reduced, that would be my intention.
+So as far as wanting to see abortions be reduced, that would be my intention.
 I don’t want people to have to have that physical experience.

-That other thing where I would want to see a reduction in abortions is it would mean men aren’t being so casual with women’s bodies.
+I would also want to see a reduction in abortions because it would mean men weren’t being so casual with women’s bodies.
 And that I think would be a really good sign.
 But I don’t have moral issues with abortion, even as a Mormon.
-Like I don’t see anything in our doctrine that would it make sense to that.
-I don’t want to get deep in form Mormon doctrine, but there is no Mormon doctrine on whether a fetus has a soul.
+I don’t want to get deep in Mormon doctrine, but there is no Mormon doctrine on whether a fetus has a soul.
 There is no doctrine on that.
 There is no doctrine on that at all.
 And so I see no difference and I can only say from my own experience, when I felt I could feel a soul during my pregnancies, and it was basically when I went to labor.
-So I have my own personal thoughts on all of that and anyone who has experienced pregnancy might have different thoughts than mine, and that’s fine.
+So I have my own personal thoughts on all of that and anyone who has experienced pregnancy might have different thoughts from mine, and that’s fine.
 But I really see no difference between abortion and miscarriage.
 I just don’t really see a difference there.
 And in fact, most abortions are experienced as a miscarriage.
-You know, a woman takes a pill and she’s at home and basically has a miscarriage,
+A woman takes a pill and she’s at home and basically has a miscarriage.

 I’m very disturbed that we don’t value the living woman more than the possible baby.
-And that we give a lot of lip service to the instinct of mothers and mothers knowing what’s right, and knowing what’s best for their kids.
-And I’m like, okay, well, if that’s true, even a little bit, and this mother is saying now is not the time to bring a baby to the world.
-This is not the time for me to take on motherhood.
-Why aren’t we trusting her?
+And that we give a lot of lip service to the instinct of mothers and mothers knowing what’s right and what’s best for their kids.
+And I’m like, okay, well, if that’s even a little bit true and this mother is saying now is not the time to bring a baby to the world, this is not the time for me to take on motherhood, why aren’t we trusting her?
 If her mother’s instincts are telling her, no, do not have this baby.
-How is that any different than the mother who’s saying, okay.
-I know what’s best for my baby?
+How is that any different from the mother who’s saying, okay, I know what’s best for my baby?
 The mother’s instinct either exists or it doesn’t.

 Anyway, I have all sorts of thoughts on this, of course.

 AA: Well, yes.
-I mean, so many of the things that you just said, I wish we could just like go down every rabbit hole and dig into all of them because I mean, this is a podcast on patriarchy, right?
-And so so many of the points that you bring up are specifically about patriarchal structures and how, I mean, you just laid out how you personally feel about abortion and abortion rights and what feels right to you, you know, ethically and spiritually and intellectually and stuff.
-And, and just to say, in terms of mother’s instinct and intuition, the fact that…and this is what became so clear to me as I researched abortion for my project.
-And then as we talked about, when we read Roe V Wade and stuff is just, it almost was absurd to me.
-When I looked at photos of the governing bodies who make these choices and or who weigh in and have like a lot of influence on them, like the Catholic Church, for example.
-And if you look at the authoritative body of the Catholic Church, it is a hundred percent men; hundreds of men, hundreds of them, and zero women.
+I mean, so many of the things that you just said, I wish we could go down every rabbit hole and dig into all of them because I mean, this is a podcast on patriarchy, right?
+And so many of the points that you bring up are specifically about patriarchal structures and how, I mean, you just laid out how you personally feel about abortion and abortion rights and what feels right to you ethically and spiritually and intellectually.
+And, just to say in terms of mothers’ instincts and intuition…and this is what became so clear to me as I researched abortion for my project.
+And as we talked about, when we read Roe V Wade, it almost was absurd to me.
+When I looked at photos of the governing bodies who make these choices and/or who weigh in and have a lot of influence on them, like the Catholic Church, for example.
+If you look at the authoritative body of the Catholic Church, it is 100% men; hundreds of men and zero women.
 And in our church, which weighs in really heavily, and people just go with the party line on that…it’s 100% men who are making those decisions.

-And then if you even look in our government; like the famous photo that was circulating when Trump and Pence were signing some new bill.
-I don’t even remember what it was, but it was like: there was not one woman in that room.
+And then if you even look in our government… like the famous photo that was circulating when Trump and Pence were signing some new bill.
+I don’t even remember what it was, but there was not one woman in that room.
 And yet this is an issue that affects 100% women.
 It takes place literally inside a woman’s body.
-And so for a man to be making any decision really about something that happens inside a woman’s body, I was like, Seen this before.
-How not only morally wrong, but I was outraged suddenly as I saw it, but also just like, how does anybody think this makes sense?
-It’s like treating women as children, that they cannot make good sound decisions for themselves, for their own bodies, for their own bodies.
+And so for a man to be making any decision about something that happens inside a woman’s body… I was like, I’ve seen this before.
+How not only morally wrong, but I was outraged suddenly as I saw it.
+How does anybody think this makes sense?
+It’s like treating women as children, like they cannot make good, sound decisions for themselves, for their own bodies.

-The men who have figured out how to use them…I have plenty of people saying when I talk about the pleasure scale: oh, it’s a condom, like a 7 or 8.
-But they’re like: no, it’s a 10.
+The men who have figured out how to use them…I have plenty of people saying about the pleasure scale: oh, it’s a condom, like a 7 or 8.
+But they’re like no, it’s a 10.
 If you know how to use it and you have the right size (you’re not buying them too big) and you use lubrication properly, I don’t notice a difference.
 And I’m thinking, Why aren’t we talking about that?
-Why aren’t we, why isn’t there a public campaign about that that makes it ‘Of course, no man would have sex without a condom, that would be like not wearing your seatbelt.’
+Why isn’t there a public campaign that makes it “Of course, no man would have sex without a condom, that would be like not wearing your seatbelt.”
 Everyone would have to be like, that’s dumb.
 Why are you doing that?
 That’s awful.